schlawiner/fu-rpg-frei-und-universell/07-appendix.md

 **Absent-Minded:** good for being distracted, but a problem when remembering where you le  the keys, or that you just pulled the pin from a hand grenade.
-**Zerstreut:** Abgelenkt, Vergesslich, Sicherungsstift aus Handgranate gezogen
+**Zerstreut:** gut, um sich abzulenken, aber problematisch, wenn man sich erinnern will, wo man seine Schlüssel gelassen oder wenn man gerade den Sicherheitsstift einer Handgranate gezogen hat

 **Book-Smart:** great when doing exams, knowing math formulas, remembering dates in history, and generally getting into law at Harvard.
 **Belesen:** Vorteile beim Ablegen von Prüfungen, Wissen von Matheformeln, Erinnern von historischen Daten und Zugang zum Jurastudium